Insight: Portugal toughs it out as austerity bites

 FADO, COLONIALISM PLAY A PART

-Another factor may be the Portuguese national characteristic of resignation, which is summed up in Portgual's melancholic fado music that centres on the sentiment of 'saudade', or a sense of loss.
+Another factor may be the Portuguese national characteristic of resignation, which is summed up in Portgual's melancholic fado music that centers on the sentiment of 'saudade', or a sense of loss.

 "The national Portuguese temperament has to do with a kind of fatalism and resignation," said Estanque.